• Skip to main content

 • Slice the stalks from the fennel bulb, reserving the fronds for the salad.
 Peel the outer layer with a vegetable peeler, then cut in half lengthwise.
 Remove the core, then slice into long, thin wedges lengthwise.

-• Toss the fennel with 1 tbsp oil and spread onto a baking sheet.
+• Toss the fennel with 1 tablespoon oil and spread onto a baking sheet.
 Roast until the fennel is cooked through and browning around the edges, flipping once halfway through, 25-30 minutes.

 • While the fennel is roasting, prepare the remaining ingredients.
 Core and thinly slice the apples (a mandoline is useful here) and the radicchio, then transfer to a salad bowl.
 Roughly chop the fennel fronds and parsley, and add those to the bowl.